TELEVISION, STARS, AND THE SADNESS OF ASTRONAUTS

 The drama is still unfolding and dominating the news cycle three days later, when three Vietnam veterans hold simultaneous press conferences in New York, San Francisco and Rome, exposing and renouncing their own participation in the Phoenix Program, the CIA’s counter-insurgency effort against the Viet Cong in South Viet Nam — a vile tale of arbitrary murder, sadistic torture, and the ‘neutralisation’ of more than 80,000 civilians.

 The pattern continues.
-January 1971 sees the opening of the trial of Lt William Calley, the designated fall-guy for the My Lai atrocity, and by the end of the month Apollo 14 lifts off.
+January 1971 sees the opening of the trial of Lt William Calley, the designated fall-guy for the My Lai atrocity, and before the end of the month Apollo 14 lifts off.
 A few months later, the New York Times begins publication of the Pentagon Papers, exposing the secret wars in Cambodia and Laos, and this is quickly followed by the launch of Apollo 15.
 On March 30th 1972 a huge North Vietnamese offensive into Quang Tri Province reveals that America is far from winning this war as the official propaganda insists.
 Nixon and Kissinger’s response is deep penetration bombing of the North, and the illegal mining of ports — and Apollo 16’s launch on April 16th.

 In December, secret peace talks break down and a carpet-bombing campaign is launched against North-Vietnamese civilians — but the public is dazzled by the first night-launch of a Saturn V rocket, carrying the Apollo 17 astronauts.